caltechlibrary/andor/README.md

 + `/COLLECTION_NAME/update/OBJECT_ID` (POST) to update an object
 + `/COLLECTION_NAME/delete/OBJECT_ID` (POST) to delete an object

-"keys" can be filtered by role's queue name.
+"keys" can be filtered by role's state name.
 Paging can be implemented client side by segmenting the key list returned.
 All other end points are static resources (e.g. HTML files, CSS, JavaScript and Lunrjs indexes, a public faces website).